Treborium/happy-granny/README.md

 - [ ] pass input file as command line argument
 - [ ] pass `extractor` as command line argument
 - [ ] use classes instead of `extractor` function

+## Notes for Reviewer

+- Couldn't find shipping duration on website.
+That's why I've only checked if it's available
+- Two out of the five wools apparently don't exist on the website.